-The Chairman of the Board, and each Committee, as appropriate, designates guest attendees at any Board or Committee meeting, who are present for the purpose of making presentations, responding to questions by the Directors, or providing counsel on specific matters within their areas of expertise.
-The Board and each Committee may hire outside consultants and experts as the Board or the Committee deems necessary to assist it in evaluating proposals, information or otherwise fulfilling its responsibilities.
+The Chairman of the Board (or if the Chairman of the Board is not present, the Lead Independent Director), and the Chair of each Committee, as appropriate, designates guest attendees at any Board or Committee meeting, respectively, who are present for the purpose of making presentations, responding to questions by the Directors, or providing counsel on specific matters within their areas of expertise.
+The Lead Independent Director and each Committee Chair may hire outside consultants and experts as the Board or the Committee deems necessary to assist it in evaluating proposals, information or otherwise fulfilling its responsibilities.